Manage EnvironmentsManage Environments

 The development serves as a "sandbox", only for development matters, while the production instance serves critical operations and is only accessible by administrators.

-Large organizations have sometimes 3 or 4 environments: it's best to have Kestra Enterprise Edition to properly manage all these instances (thanks to improved governance, security and scalability provided by the Enterprise Edition of Kestra).
+Large organizations sometimes have 3 or 4 environments: it's best to have Kestra Enterprise Edition to properly manage all these instances (thanks to improved governance, security and scalability provided by the Enterprise Edition of Kestra).

 When to use multiple tenants?

-Tenants are logic separations of an instance.
+Tenant are logic separations of an instance.
 You can think of them as isolated Kestra projects using instance resources.
 One instance can have many tenants.

 This is useful when the operation managed by Kestra serves different customers or teams.
 For example, a company with 10 customers would use tenants to separate each of them in Kestra.
 We can imagine the same in an international company, using Kestra tenants country-wise.